mavisluan/react-review/README.md

   - pass the event handler function to Child component
   - Notes: Every instance of a component has its own state

-- Child: stateless component
+- ParentNoConstructor: class component without constructor
-  - trigger the state change by onClick event of the button
+  - decalre state
+  - write handler with arrow functions to avoid binding 'this'